sabeelmansuri/Epigenomics/README.md

 In this section we will explore two popular techniques to do so:

-1. ChIP-seq is utilized to study site-specific modifications
+1. ChIP-seq, utilized in studying site-specific modifications
-2. Mass Spectrometry (MS) precisely compares global levels of specific modifications among different samples.
+2. Mass Spectrometry (MS), used to precisely compare global levels of specific modifications among different samples

 ### I. ChIP-Seq
 #### Overview
 Chromatin Immunoprecipitation (ChIP) is a powerful tool used to analyze protein interactions with DNA.
 Specific antibodies are utilized to isolate a specific protein or modification factor of interest.
-This can then be used to identify the location and abundance of the protein or modification is within the genome, giving us insight into chromatin structure and gene expression.<sup>7</sup>
+This is used to identify the location and abundance of the protein or modification is within the genome, giving us insight into chromatin structure and gene expression.<sup>7</sup>

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/ChIP_Seq.png" width=450px/>